tbergdahl/VCEATutorPortal/README.md

 * Matthew Pham
 * Adam Caudle

-# Run tests by navigatting to the TutorProject and running commmand "python3 manage.py test TutorApp"
+# Run tests by navigating to the TutorProject and running commmand "python3 manage.py test TutorApp"